clemcrafts/validator/README.md

 If I had to push the task further, I would:

-- Go for a Dockerized version orchestrated with Kubernetes with auto-scale on CPU/Memory (preparing this to become a standalone fetching from a BLOB storage).
+- Go for a Dockerized version orchestrated with Kubernetes on CPU/Memory auto-scale (so this  fetching from a BLOB storage).
 - Prepare the infrastructure as a code with a Terraform module for the deployment.
 - Add a load test with locust using large files to demonstrate why using Spark matters for performance.